DavidJKTofan/davidtofan.com/content/articles/protecting-osi-layers/index.md

 #### Use Case: Security

+_**SSL/TLS – Edge Certificates**_

+By choosing Cloudflare as your Authoritative DNS provider, your Zone/Domain automatically receives an [Universal SSL Certificate](https://developers.cloudflare.com/ssl/edge-certificates/universal-ssl/).
+For enhanced customization and coverage of multiple levels of subdomains, it is advisable to consider [Advanced Certificates](https://developers.cloudflare.com/ssl/edge-certificates/advanced-certificate-manager/).
+Cloudflare seamlessly manages and renews these certificates automatically.

+It is generally recommended to utilize the `Full (strict)` [encryption mode](https://developers.cloudflare.com/ssl/origin-configuration/ssl-modes/) in conjunction with [Authenticated Origin Pulls (mTLS)](https://developers.cloudflare.com/ssl/origin-configuration/authenticated-origin-pull/) using your own [Custom Certificate](https://developers.cloudflare.com/ssl/edge-certificates/custom-certificates/).

+> Note: For any compliance-related requirements, review the [custom cipher suites](https://developers.cloudflare.com/ssl/reference/cipher-suites/compliance-status/).
+Additionally, review the Developer Documentation on [protect your origin server](https://developers.cloudflare.com/fundamentals/basic-tasks/protect-your-origin-server/).

 _**Web Application Firewall (WAF) – automatic protection and flexibility**_

 Effortlessly enhance your security posture with one-click deployment of pre-configured **[WAF Managed Rules](https://developers.cloudflare.com/waf/managed-rules/)** across your entire domain or a specific scope of incoming requests.
 This provides peace of mind against various types of attacks.
 Nevertheless, it is advisable to review the individual rules in [Cloudflare Managed Ruleset](https://developers.cloudflare.com/waf/managed-rules/reference/cloudflare-managed-ruleset/) and customize pre-defined rules to suit your specific needs, as well as optimizing the paranoia level of the [OWASP Core Ruleset](https://developers.cloudflare.com/waf/managed-rules/reference/owasp-core-ruleset/) to prevent potential false positives.

+Generally recommended Managed Rules that should be manually enabled are:
+* _XSS, HTML Injection_ with Rule ID `882b37d6bd5f4bf2a3cdb374d503ded0`.
+* _Anomaly:URL:Path - Multiple Slashes, Relative Paths, CR, LF or NULL_ with Rule ID `6e759e70dc814d90a003f10424644cfb`.
+* _Anomaly:Body - Large_ with Rule ID `ee922cf00077462d9f2f7330b114b839`.
+* _Anomaly:Port - [Non Standard Port](https://developers.cloudflare.com/fundamentals/reference/network-ports/#how-to-block-traffic-on-additional-ports) (not 80 or 443)_ with Rule ID `8e361ee4328f4a3caf6caf3e664ed6fe`.

+> Note: Every application is uniquely constructed, and therefore, the enabled individual Managed Rules should undergo prior review to ensure that essential functionalities are not disrupted.

 Start by gaining comprehensive visibility into all activities on your domain through an analysis of **[Security Analytics](https://developers.cloudflare.com/waf/analytics/security-analytics/)**.
 Subsequently, craft highly specific WAF Custom Rules employing the [SKIP action](https://developers.cloudflare.com/waf/custom-rules/skip/).
 This step is crucial for allowing internal, trusted and familiar traffic, particularly for internal API endpoints and [Verified Bots](https://developers.cloudflare.com/bots/reference/verified-bot-categories/), thereby minimizing the risk of false positives in other Custom Rules.
 You can create [lists](https://developers.cloudflare.com/waf/tools/lists/) to simplify the setup.